 What Are The Major Elements Of Knowledge Management?

 Knowledge Management has four major components.
-It is imperative that these four components are well regarded when setting up a KM program.
+These four components must be well regarded when setting up a KM program.

 1) People: It involves senior leaders and stakeholders who possess the domain knowledge and strategy for KM implementation.
 Most organizations build up a knowledge management core team as they gear up with KM efforts.
 They identify KM champions and facilitators across the business and establish an executive committee to monitor knowledge management activities.
 It involves many people as the organization has to engage people at different levels and from different business areas.